space307/pure-index/README.md

 - `exclude (Array<string>)` — list of directories that will be excluded when searching for imports.
 - `extensions (Array<string>)` — list of file extensions to be considered during the search.
 - `babelPlugins (Array<string>)` — list of babel plugins that will be used when parsing files.
-- `batch.default (Number)` — number of files to be traversed in parallel. changing the value may speed up or slow down the script. choose the value yourself.
+- `batch (Number)` — number of files to be traversed in parallel.
+Changing the value may speed up or slow down the script.
+Choose the value yourself.

 ## CLI